State Farm $20.93M Vehicle Insurance Class Action Settlement

 Important dates

-Payments will be issued to approved claimants approximately 90 days after the court grants final approval of the settlement or claim processing is completed, whichever is later.
+The settlement administrator will issue payments to approved claimants approximately 90 days after it completes claim processing or the court grants final approval of the settlement, whichever is later.

 Why did this class action settlement happen?

-The class action lawsuit alleges that State Farm failed to properly explain offset procedures required under New Mexico law when selling UIM coverage as part of U Coverage.
-The plaintiff brought claims including negligence, misrepresentation, violations of New Mexico’s Unfair Trade Practices Act and Unfair Insurance Practices Act, breach of good faith, and more.
+The class action lawsuit alleged State Farm failed to properly explain offset procedures required under New Mexico law when selling UIM coverage as part of U coverage.
+The plaintiff brought claims including negligence, misrepresentation, violations of New Mexico’s Unfair Trade Practices Act and Unfair Insurance Practices Act, breach of good faith and more.